mcworkaholic/Address-Auto-Typer/README.md

 ## Notes
 * You do not need to install pyinstaller or its dependencies(altgraph, future, pefile, pywin32-ctypes, pyinstaller-hooks-contrib, pyinstaller ) if you wish to just run it as a .py
+* workorder.docx automatically gets overwritten every time the program is run, so there will never be multiple files taking up space on the device under use.